-“PEBBLES”, my collection of short stories, was launched at the Yeovil Literary Festival in October 2016 and is available to order through bookshops and on Amazon.
+“PEBBLES”, my collection of short stories, was launched at the Yeovil Literary Festival in October 2016.

 Pebbles lie on the shore in their billions waiting to be found.
 Sometimes one or two are picked up, maybe even kept and taken home to be looked at from time to time; more often after a cursory glance, they are cast out to sea, perhaps bouncing and making a splash before they disappear.
 In the hope that some of the stories in this collection, some short, some longer, will be noticed they lie waiting on the pages.

 My second novel – Birchland Hall – was published on Amazon in September 2017, as an ebook and paperback.

 In 1995, two cousins, strangers since an unfriendly childhood, inherit a rundown Victorian Mansion in Dewsfield, West Yorkshire, built by their great-great grandfather in the 1860s.
 They face an unsought responsibility to bring life back to Birchland Hall.
 Over months the cousins’ lives entangle searching for family connection.

 “SANDSCAPE”, An artist, sitting on a beach, is painting a picture.
 He is interupted by a young man, a soldier AWOL from his regiment, who questions why the artist has painted trees growing on the beach.
 The artist’s initial hostility at the interruption to his day fades as he and the young man learn about each other.

 The film is directed and produced by Somerset Film who are based at The Engine Room in Bridgwater.
 SANDSCAPE, is available on YouTube.